Expressive Art Therapies

 Why Expressive Art Therapy?

-Many girls and women therefore suffer from complex trauma and have lost, or not developed the capacity to express themselves through language.
+Many women and children therefore suffer from complex trauma and have not developed or lost the capacity to express themselves through language.
 It is also common for these women to struggle to regulate their emotions and build trusting relationships with others.
-Traditional talk therapies like counselling can be re-traumatising and unhelpful for these women and girls.
+Traditional talk therapy can be re-traumatising and unhelpful for these women and children.

-Expressive art therapy is therefore the perfect tool for supporting these women and girls to begin to process feelings and experiences.
-Through the challenging process of expressing difficult feelings in a safe, relaxing environment, women and girls can begin to build resilience, confidence and a healthy relationship with their emotions: one in which they are not being controlled but rather, in control.
+Expressive art therapy is the perfect bridge for supporting these women and children to begin to process feelings and experiences.
+Through the challenging process of expressing difficult feelings in a safe, relaxing environment, women and children can begin to build resilience, confidence and a healthy relationship with their emotions: one in which they are not being controlled but rather, in control.

-Expressive art therapies also help these women and girls to begin to imagine new possibilities for their futures.
-For many of the women and girls we work with, it is not safe for them to return home to their families as they face discrimination and being re-sold into slavery.
-Being able to imagine creative solutions and possibilities for their futures is vital for supporting these women to create a new narrative for themselves, one free from slavery and exploitation.
+Expressive art therapy also helps women and children to begin to imagine new possibilities for their futures.
+For many of the women and children we work with, it is not safe for them to return home to their families.
+They face discrimination and a high likelihood of being re-sold into slavery.
+Being able to imagine creative solutions and possibilities for their futures is vital in supporting them to create a new narrative for themselves, one free from slavery and exploitation.